Atabek786/Projects/README.md

-# Repository of many small-fun projects.
+# Repository of many tiny projects.
 #### Feel free to copy or add something to it